 - Act & be professional at all times.
 This includes being on time for all classes. - If you will be absent, let your professor know in advance.
 More than 2 unexcused absences will affect your final grade. - Cell phones, laptops, tablets, and any other electronic devices are not allowed in class.
-The only exception will be when it's your turn to deliver a presentation you may use a device to connect to the projector and present your material. - No late assignments will be accepted unless there are significant, extenuating circumstances with documentation.
+The only exception will be if electronics and/or media are needed for an assignment.
+If this is the case, your professor will let you know well in advance. - No late assignments will be accepted unless there are significant, extenuating circumstances with documentation.
 Students must communicate with the professor immediately if they are unable to meet a deadline.
-There are no exceptions to this. - Students are responsible for completing all assignments as directed, whether or not they are discussed in lecture. - We may discuss current events and happenings in the world at large; understand others may have a different viewpoint.
-We will agree to be respectful, and disagree in a respectful manner. - What's said in the classroom stays in the classroom.
+There are no exceptions to this. - Students are responsible for all assignments outside the classroom, which may include but are not limited to: readings, viewing of videos, listening to audio, as directed, whether or not they are discussed in lecture. - We may discuss personal examples, individual stories, current events and happenings in the world at large; understand others may have a different viewpoint.
+We will all agree to be respectful, and disagree in a respectful manner - What's said in the classroom stays in the classroom.